lnarasim/geekshub_python_bootcamp/README.md

 3. [Tools Projects](tools_projects.md) - Develop a tool and this can span for a period of 2-3 weeks
 4. Projects - Span across months and often done with fellow GeeksHub Champions

-Topics, Examples, Quizzes, Tools Projects and Projects will grow over a period of time.
+Modes: Topics, Examples, Quizzes, Tools Projects and Projects will grow over a period of time.
+Technology: Python, Linux, Virtualization, Containers, CI/CD, TDD and the likes

 ### GeeksHub's Geeks
 The participants of the bootcamps are encouraged to use this website/page, challenge in the bootcamps for an efficient solution.